digst/cloud/design.md

 PaaS is choosen over IaaS to limit the ammount of operational knowledge required by government organisations.
 SIt is setup to lift this requirement from other organisations. [more?]
 SaaS is an existing offering from SIT and will still be provided.
 SIT can use the GovCloud as a basis for SaaS offerings to further harmonize the operational environment.

-[non functional krav]
+[Verify that we do not need to change anything regulatory about SIT]

 **[Operational Model]**  SIT defines a new Operational Model (da. driftsmodel) in the existing framework.

 SIT has established business support functions across a few operational models.
-Initial PaaS will be a supplement to existing models and will benefit from establihed practices around agreements, reporting and financing.
+Initial PaaS will be a supplement to existing models and will benefit from establised practices around agreements, reporting and financing.

-[beskrive problemer ved bod...aftalebaseret]
-[PaaS og ikke SaaS]

-[do we need to change anything in the SIT regulatory setting?]

-[Examples of other driftsmodeller]
+The operational model is based on a collaborative agreement among seperate government organisations and follows traditional practices.
+Most importantly this does not allow for economic sactions and private law contracts.
+Conflicts needs to be solved through excisting government fora and budgetting practices.

+SIT customers using GovCloud to host applications, will experience one account manager? from SIT covering all operational models e.g. location networking, employee personal computers and custom applications.

 <br>